uvacobi/rna_seq_lesson/introduction.md

 1. How to assess the quality of my RNA-Seq experiment at the sample-level
    - Using FastQC to perform quality checks on each sample fastq sequencing file.
    - What are some count normalization methods?
-Why are RPKM, FPKM and TPM not adequate methods.
+Why are RPKM, FPKM and TPM not adequate?
    - Creating a PCA plot to visualise the grouping of samples in relation to the experimental factors being investigated.
 2. How to perform a differential expression analysis on RNA-Seq results using R
-   - Raw counts are used for differential expression not scaled counts.
    - Creating a DESeq2 object requires 3 items: the raw gene counts, the sample to condition correspondence and a formula for testing.
    - How does the DESeq method works?
-What are the outputs obtained using DESeq2?
    - What are the typical outputs that one can obtain from a differential gene expression analysis?
     - A table of genes being differentially regulated between two conditions.
     - A volcano plot shows the relationship between log2 fold change and the adjusted p-value for each gene.
 3. How to go beyond a list of differential genes and interpret its biological meaning
    - By performing an over-representation analysis (ORA), one can find pathways or categories where differential genes are significantly more abundant.
    - By performing a gene set enrichment analysis (GSEA), one first ranks differentially expressed genes before comparing enrichment scores for whole pathways.